 This wonderful version of a silver needle-style organic white tea from Rwanda has a consistency that is unmatched!
 Its outstanding quality is obvious in the tight, glossy, bud-only needles that are uniformly one inch in length.
 Instead of the traditional silver white buds of China, Rwanda’s Rukeri cultivar presents a silvery dark green bud.
 The wet leaf and bright liquor smells of timothy hay and honey.
 The viscous brew is extremely smooth and creamy with notes of whole wheat and sun-ripened tomato skin.

-Sourced from small family farms in the Assopthe Tea Cooperative and manufactured at the award winning Sorwathe Tea Factory, this organic and Fair Trade Certified Rwanda Silver Needle White Tea is a real delicacy that proves excellent white tea does not always have to come from China.
+Grown and manufactured at the award winning Sorwathe Tea Estate and Factory, this organic and Fair Trade Certified Rwanda Silver Needle White Tea is a real delicacy that proves excellent white tea does not always have to come from China.

 Ingredients: organic Rwandan white tea

 Rwanda is a tea growing region that is almost entirely unknown in the specialty tea market.
 However, that is starting to change as climate change endangers traditional tea growing regions in Asia and as Rwandan producers begin to experiment with and create outstanding orthodox teas.
 Located near the equator in Africa, Rwanda is predicted to be one of the main tea growing regions of the future.
 One of the most successful tea gardens and co-ops in Rwanda is the Sorwathe Tea Factory and Plantation and the Assopthe Tea Cooperative.
 Together they employ 3,000 factory and field workers and provide wages for an additional 3,500 small farmer members.